turingschool/mod-0-project-fe/finalPrep/README.md

 What is your plan and how are you going to hold yourself to it?
 Specifically...

 - What are you going to work on?
 [Resources here](https://github.com/turingschool-examples/fe-m1-practice)
-- What days are you going to work?
+- What days are you going to work? i intend to spend 6 days a week leading up to the start of mod1 practicing coding.
+I will be continuing with my job until April 22nd which will allow me to continue simulating full work weeks while coding at night.
 - What times on those days are you going to work?
+I plan on doing this each night after dinner while I am still working, and then spending significantly more time both day and night practicing in the two weeks leading up to the officical start of Mod1.
 - Where you going to be sitting/standing as you do this?
+I have set up an office in a spare bedroom in our basement.
+THis will serve as my workplace for the duration of my time in Turing
 - Where are you documenting this plan?
 Google Calendar, calendar on your wall, your journal?
+I plan to stick with Google Calendar for the time being, it was what I have used so far in Mod 0 and I dont currently see a reason to change it.
+I am definitely looking for better alternatives
 - Do any stakeholders in your life know about this plan?
-(The answer needs to be yes by the time you answer this...)
+Yes the key stakeholders in my life are aware of my plan and they are fully on board in supporting me.
 - What personal items/events are important to you during this time?
 How are you going to make sure those are not neglected?
-(Hint, block time on the calendar for them!)
+The most important thing to me during my time in school will be time spent with my family.
+I have a baby boy at home and most all time I am not spending in class or studying will be spent with him and my wife.
+We have an incredible support system with our family all living in town, full time daycare, and plenty of friends to help if we are in need of anything.

 ### Extensions